 trust - whether the final users of the algorithm trust the model’s predictions

 Machine learning practitioners when deciding on the methodology to apply have to assess which of the requirements are important in a particular task.
-For example, in CRM settings the trust in the model’s predictions is way less important than in medical areas, but still can be crucial for a wide adoption of modeling across the company.
+For example, in CRM settings the trust in the model’s predictions is way less important than in medical areas, but still can be crucial for a wide adoption of modelling across the company.
 On the other hand, sometimes the explainability is important only for the person developing the model, to understand its limitations and be able to improve upon it.

 The tools of XAI can help in addressing the aforementioned issues, without losing the usual performance gain from black-box models.
 For an extensive overview of existing XAI methods, see Biecek and Burzykowski (2021).